CentyLab/PicoPD/README.md

 # Important note
 After programming, you will need to disconnect the board and reconnect to the charger to re-request the PDOs profile.
 Else, the system will just get 5V after flashing.

+Calling `usbpd.printPDO()` without `Serial.begin()` can soft-brick your PicoPD.
+Causing the IC to be non-recognizable by your computer.
+You will have to use PicoProbe to reflash the chip.

 # Arduino IDE setup
 Open Arduino IDE, select File -> Preference